DreymaR/BigBagKbdTrix/README.md

 TODO/WIP For the BigBag web pages:
 ----------------------------------
+- A little more air before headings, in the style sheets?
+And a style for large text, without air.
 - Add the Training Topic.
-Under Trickery, or separately?
-Update its link on the links page.
+Under Trickery?
+Update its link on the links page; also on Discord.
 - In tarmak.html, cannibalize part of the BIG BAG?
 HALP! section for a main page overview?
 	- The rest of the bag is so easily and clearly accessible from the Tarmak page now
 	- Also make platform boxes for the Tarmak implementations part
 - In extend-layers.html, replace the "Head over to" part with proper platform box tips for Extend
-- Make bookmark links for page chapters, and add them to the menus.
-Example: DK mappings; Variants.
 - Make an imgtxt class with italic and a line break after it?
 For image subtexts.
+Is that doable?

 - Implement SASS/LESS for easier reading of the styles code.
-- Replace forum links with github pages ones.
 - Rework the 'Platforms' menu visualisation.
 	- Let it open without delay.
 	- Make it smoother so it doesn't glitch/flicker.